|Project Type||Custom House|

 The Keyworth Passive House is destined to prove it is possible.

 Champlain Park has seen many recent rejuvenation projects, often increasing neighbourhood density.
 It is truly a neighbourhood in transition.
-The Keyworth Passive House is a demonstration of a balance between the family needs, environmental responsibility and respect for the neighbourhood context resulting in a new architectural language.
+The Keyworth Passive House demonstrates a balance between family needs, environmental responsibility and respect for the neighbourhood context resulting in a new architectural language.
 Three obstacles turned into an opportunity.

 It is important for ARCA-VERDE to arrange the house so that it does not appear large.
-The form and sloping roofline serve to reduce the presence of the structure on the street.
+The form and sloping roofline reduce the structure’s presence on the street.
 The result is an expression that is elegant and unimposing.

 The house is composed of a single compact and efficient volume.
 The house location is nestled against the west and north property lines to permit maximum solar exposure.
 The outcome is a compact and efficient interior layout.
-The garage location creates a pseudo side lane permitting access to the back door.
-The back entrance releases the front façade to be the formal entrance and street presence.
+The garage location creates a pseudo-side lane allowing access to the back door.
+The rear entrance releases the front façade as the formal entrance and street presence.
 All everyday family functions can occur through the informal entrance.
-The Keyworth Passive House is an important project for the firm as it is through this project that our approach to houses developed.
+The Keyworth Passive House is an essential project for the firm as it is through this project that our approach to houses developed.

 It is an ARCA-VERDE desire that all technology within a house has little to no presence.
-This can be difficult with sustainable ideals but by allowing the architecture to be the first response, it is achievable.
+This can be difficult with sustainable ideals, but allowing architecture to be the first response is achievable.
 Rather than relying on technology or equipment to heat, cool and ventilate the building shape, interior configuration and placement of windows are all that is required.
 The house shape promotes natural ventilation with low windows that allow air to enter the house and rise up to the higher windows on the opposite side of prevailing winds.
-The east-west orientation with large windows facing south allows the winter sun to heat the interior almost eliminating any need for supplemental mechanical heat.
+The east-west orientation with large windows facing south allows the winter sun to heat the interior, almost eliminating any need for supplemental mechanical heat.
 This also allows adequate natural light in all rooms.
-The windows created a connection with the exterior courtyard blurring the line between interior and exterior space providing a bigger interior feel.
+The windows connected with the exterior courtyard blur the line between interior and exterior space providing a bigger interior feel.

 Age in Place and Functional Description

 The first zone is the formal zone when full occupancy occurs.
-While entertaining the dining room is large enough to host 8-10 people with comfort.
+While entertaining, the dining room is large enough to host 8-10 people comfortably.
 The kitchen, designed to be the hub of the house, is modest in size but has a large amount of storage.
 The living room is a formal area with conversational seating.
-When operating in the second stage of the existence the couple occupy the upper 2 storeys and rents out the lower storey.
+When operating in the second stage of existence, the couple occupies the upper two storeys and rents out the lower storey.
 In the third stage, this area becomes the couples should mobility be an issue.
 Little work would be required to accommodate the changed function.
-The kitchen remains, the washroom and closet area will receive a stand-up shower or modified tub (planned for with design), and the living room becomes the bedroom.
-A ramp, planned for this stage, allows access to the front door.
+The kitchen remains, the washroom and closet area will receive a stand-up shower or modified tub (planned for with design), and the living room will become the bedroom.
+A ramp planned for this stage allows access to the front door.

-The upper two storeys will be modified, once the kids have moved out, to include a kitchen, living room and dining room.
-By removing the bedroom walls, the upper floor will be modified to create a loft suite area for the couple.
+Once the kids have moved out, the upper two storeys will be modified to include a kitchen, living room and dining room.
+Removing the bedroom walls will change the upper floor to create a loft suite area for the couple.

 ARCA-VERDE has considered every detail in the Keyworth Passive House.
-The placement of functions and arrangement of space creates an economy of space.
-Designing with the environment in mind creates a home with a low impact on the earth, a bright interior, and reconnects occupants with the exterior environment.
-In the most basic of explanations, ARCA-VERDE turned each of the project challenges into an opportunity to develop something of merit.
+The placement of functions and arrangement of space creates an economy of area.
+Designing with the environment in mind makes a home with a low impact on the earth and a bright interior and reconnects occupants with the exterior environment.
+In the most basic explanations, ARCA-VERDE turned each project challenge into an opportunity to develop something of merit.